-There was a delay implementing the socio-economic component under the PASAP.
-This was a result, principally, of the Tonga Community Development Trust's lack of commitment to and lack of technical skill in effectively and efficiently carrying out tasks that it had been specifically assigned.
+There was a delay implementing the socio-economic component under PASAP.
+This was a result, principally, of the Tonga Community Development Trust's lack of capacity in effectively and efficiently carrying out tasks that it had been specifically assigned.
 The Project Monitoring Unit had to step in and complete these tasks.